 The most common uses for Moso bamboo, include:

 - Textiles – it’s average breaking tenacity is three times that of rayon, cotton, polyester, or wool.

 - Food – its shoots are edible and tasty.

-- Flooring - it’s the that is strong enough to be made into .
+- Flooring – it’s the incredibly dense and strong fibers found in Moso Bamboo that make it strong enough to be manufactured into durable flooring planks.

 How does it grow?

 As with all species of bamboo, Moso grows fast and can quickly reach heights of over 90 ft.
 For proof, just look at this video series that tracked the growth of Moso bamboo over a two-year period:

 And that’s not even in its native environment; imagine how fast it could have grown in China!